Sanofi-Public/PMCB-CellBridge/README.md

 The pipeline inputs (required) is one folder containing:

-1) A metadata file is required, which should be in `CSV` format and contain demographic and experimental information.
+1) A metadata file which should be in `CSV` format and contain demographic and experimental information.
 The metadata file can be either `sample_based` or `cell_based`.
 NOTE:
   * one column containing the name of samples is required in both metadata types and must be named `sample`;